vnksnkr/remote-test-system/README.md

   remote.on()
   ```

-  sets up communication between the gateware that controls the remote, and the AXIOM Beta
+  Sets up communication between the gateware that controls the remote, and the AXIOM Beta
 * ```
   remote.loadseed(seed=None)
   ```

-  loads a **seed** value for generating random pulses to simulate button bounces and encoder skips loads a randomly generated seed if no value passed as argument
+  Loads a **seed** value for generating random pulses to simulate button bounces and encoder skips.Loads a randomly generated seed if no value passed as argument
 * ```
   remote.bounce_off()
   ```

-  turns off the bouncing
+  Turns off the bouncing
 * ```
   remote.select(address)
   ```

-  sets the default address of the component to be used, to argument **address**
+  Sets the default address of the component to be used, to argument **address**
 * ```
   remote.press(address,duration)
   ```

-  presses the button corresponding to the address passed.
+  Presses the button corresponding to the address passed.
 Default address is taken if no value passed.
   The argument **duration**(unit = ms) specifies the time interval between the button press and release.
 * ```
   remote.turn(address=None,duration,ticks,counter=False)
   ```

-  turns the knob corresponding to the address passed.
+  Turns the knob corresponding to the address passed.
 Default address is taken if no value passed.
   The argument **duration**(unit = ms) specifies the time interval of the each pulse sent from the encoder The argument **ticks** specifies the number of turns the encoder makes The argument **counter**, when set to True, turns the encoder in the counter-clockwise direction